(KMBN302) Unit 1: Innovation

 Uber: Before Uber, you had to call or wait for a taxi.
 Uber changed the way people get rides by letting them book a car through an app and see the driver’s location in real-time.
 They also introduced features like fare estimates, cashless payments, and ratings for drivers and passengers.

-In Short: Service innovation is about improving how a service works to make it easier and better for customers, like Uber making it easier to get a ride with just a few clicks on your phone!
+In Short, Service innovation is about improving how a service works to make it easier and better for customers, like Uber making it easier to get a ride with just a few clicks on your phone!

 Design-led innovation